ellakoa/postcard-poem/content/posts/a-stick-and-a-float.md

-  Hear whispers in the golden reeds of dreams  that start sowing the seeds to the one in a boat holding the helm whispering the waters are his realm
+  Hear whispers in the golden reeds of dreams  that start sowing the seeds to the one in a boat holding the helm whispering the waters are his realm.

   Light bounces and plays morphing the days entrancing the dwellers of these waterways.